irf23/gatsby-tmp-netlify-cms/src/pages/products/index.md

 ---
 templateKey: 'product-page'
 path: /products
-title: Our Coffee
+title: Our Products
 image: /img/jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Great eyewear with a conscience
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Eyedeal Optical is the ultimate spot for eyewear on the Sunshine Coast.
+We take eyewear ordering, production, and knowledge seriously, and we’re glad to pass that service to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        We sell all types of frames and lenses.
+We’re proud to offer a variety of lens brands to choose from to suit your budget.
+        Contact us directly for specific availabilities.
     - image: /img/coffee-gear.png
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        We offer a wide, and carefully curated selection of sunglasses for all people and activities.
+        No matter if you fish on weekends or head out snowmobiling in the winter, you’ll find the right pair of Sunglasses to fall in love with in our shop.
     - image: /img/tutorials.png
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
+        Hate overpaying for contact lenses?
+We match or beat online pricing!
+Having trouble putting them in your eyes?
         Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
+You can schedule a custom 1-on-1 consultation with our contact lens specialist for assistance with contact lens fitting.
         Email us or call the store for details.
     - image: /img/meeting-space.png
       text: >